 Often when you are introduced at an extremely low monthly rental rate, hundreds of dollars less than the nearby facilities, it’s because your rate will likely have a large increase in a shorter-than-expected time frame.
 Eventually, you will be paying closer to the market value.

 It’s helpful to ask about rate increases to see if you’ll be subject to one and in what time frame that will be.
-Rate increases help the facility cover much needed improvements and upkeep to keep your items clean, safe, and well taken care of.
+Rate increases help the facility cover much-needed improvements and upkeep to keep your items clean, safe, and well taken care of.

 Insurance or a protection plan not only provides peace of mind in storing your belongings in uncharted territory but is also typically required.
 It’s worth asking the prospective storage company about their policy on insurance or an in-house plan.
 Sometimes they will accept your homeowner’s or renter’s policy when the policy has storage coverage.
 It’s a small but necessary addition to your overall cost.
 To see what this would look like, see our protection plan options by following this link.

 Sometimes there are admin fees and/or deposits that add to your start-up cost.
-Usually when you see a $1 move-in special, you don’t actually move in for $1.
+Usually, when you see a $1 move-in special, you don’t actually move in for $1.

 There is no standard on this so you will want to ask for all start-up fees.
 Some facilities charge an extra fee for auto-pay and it may be called an admin fee.
 Depending on where you’re looking at storage, you may be subject to taxes.
 These may be with each charge or only merchandise charges.

-Locks are often required unless you choose a high tech facility that uses a smart entry system (see our Noke SmartEntry).
+Locks are often required unless you choose a high-tech facility that uses a smart entry system (see our Noke SmartEntry).
 These are specific to each facility so don’t waste time shopping around for the lock because you will likely need a specific type.
 They range from $15-$30 and add to your start-up cost.

 Do you have large furniture and appliances that aren’t easy to move?
 You’ll want to see if the storage facility offers a moving truck and what their rates are (see our Free Move-In Truck).
-If they don’t offer one, you will have to call around and factor that into your cost in the beginning and end of your stay.
+If they don’t offer one, you will have to call around and factor that into your cost at the beginning and end of your stay.